cohyunoh/MKS22X-FinalProject/README.md

 Somewhat the map to work at all times although it does take a bit sometimes

 Day 15 6/2
+Samson:
+Before pair programming, worked on locked doors being created and displaying the same number of keys.
+Keys sometimes didn't appear but the tile where they should've been did appear.
+Worked on world traversal
 Connor:
 Did pair programming to work on locked Doors
 Began work on arrows
 Helped to finish first version of world traversal

 Day 16 6/3
+Samson:
+Continued working on locked doors and world traversal Began working on shops and getting them to display but was unsuccessful as shop teleported out of bounds
 Connor:
 Worked on world traversal to make it actually worked.
 (SUCCESS) Worked on the constrains so everything stayed in bounds (SUCCESS)